swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 This proposal describes an approach to address one of the challenging problems in this space — how to type check value passing between structured concurrency constructs and actors messages.
 As such, this is a unifying theory that provides some of the underlying type system mechanics that make them both safe and work well together.

-This implementation approach involves marker protocols named `Sendable` and `UnsafeSendable`, as well as a `@sendable` attribute that may be applied to functions.
+This implementation approach involves a marker protocol named `Sendable`, as well as a `@sendable` attribute that may be applied to functions.

 ## Motivation